visoca/gwas-workshop/README.md

 ```{r }
 summary(fo.QT, top = 30)
 ```
 This gives information about the location (`Chromosome`, `Position`) of each marker and the significance of the association (`P1df`).
-We will deal with the `Pc1df` column in the population stratification section (more details on the columns are given at [http://www.genabel.org/GenABEL/scan.gwaa-class.html](http://www.genabel.org/GenABEL/scan.gwaa-class.html)).
+We will deal with the `Pc1df` column in the population stratification section (more details on the columns are given [here](https://www.rdocumentation.org/packages/GenABEL/versions/1.8-0/topics/scan.gwaa-class.html)).
 You can also check how many markers are below a certain significance threshold:
 ```{r }
 sum(fo.QT[, "P1df"] <= 0.0001)
 ```